 Like a baby learning language through songs and rhymes that mommy and daddy must repeat hundreds of times, repetition is as essential to second language learning as to first.
 Songs, rhymes, routines, repetition of simple instructions every day like “get your hat” before break time; slowly these ongoing habits solidify language knowledge in a child’s mind.
 It may be taxing for the teacher, but essential to the child’s language learning.

-As I mentioned before, this forms the basis of our training to all our teaching staff, Caregivers, and ZuluMites Activity workers.
-They follow these tactics religiously and the results so far have spoken for themselves.
-Of course, we emphasis play, engaging activities, gross motor movement and music to solidify the vocabulary, but essentially all our programmes use these tactics above.
+Our ZuluMites facilitators follow the above mentioned principles religiously and the results so far have spoken for themselves.
+Of course, we emphasis play, engaging activities, gross motor movement and music to solidify the vocabulary, but essentially all our programmes and lessons use these tactics above.